-Reuters on August 14 quoted Ukrainian Deputy Defense Minister Hanna Maliar as saying that fighting was fierce on the entire front line and Kyiv had achieved "some success" in pushing back Russian forces in a part of the southeast.
+Reuters on August 14 quoted Ukrainian Deputy Defense Minister Hanna Maliar as saying that fighting was fierce on the entire front line and Kyiv had achieved "some success" in pushing back Russian forces in part of the southeast.

 A shopping mall in Odessa, southern Ukraine, burns after an attack.
 Image from video released on August 14

-Earlier in the day, Ukrainian Defense Minister Oleksii Reznikov said Ukraine had become "the most mined country in the world" and called on allies to step up efforts to support mine clearance.
+Earlier in the day, Ukrainian Defense Minister Oleksii Reznikov said Ukraine had become "the most mined country in the world ," and called on allies to step up efforts to support mine clearance.

 Quick view: What hot developments happened in the Russian military campaign in Ukraine on day 536?